kgreenek/vim-ros-ycm/README.md

 This plugin uses [catkin-tools](https://catkin-tools.readthedocs.io/en/latest/) (i.e. the `catkin` command).
 It does not currently support catkin_make or catkin_make_isolated.

+It currently enables YouCompleteMe with only C++ packages.
+Python support is something I would like to add in the future though.

 ## System setup

 If you haven't already, install ros.